 You must meet the United States Office of Personnel Management's (OPM) qualification requirements (including specialized experience and/or educational requirements) for the advertised position.
 You must meet all eligibility and qualifications requirements by the closing date of the job announcement.
-Additional information on the qualification requirements is outlined in the OPM Qualifications Standards Handbook of General Schedule Positions.
-It is available for your review on the OPM Website .
+OPM Qualifications Standards are available at Group Coverage Qualification Standards for Professional and Scientific Positions .

 Specialized Experienceis experience that has equipped applicants with the particular knowledge, skills and abilities to successfully perform the duties of the position, and that is typically in or related to the position to be filled.
 To be creditable, specialized experience must have been equivalent to at least the next lower grade level in the federal service.
 For this position, the next lower grade level is a GS-14.Specialized experience for this position includes:

 Implementing advanced engineering, scientific, and/or real-world processes, principles, concepts, and/or methodologies that are used in the examination of petitions.